-The women are wearing beaded halter-tops that barely cover their chests complimented by colorful short skirts.
+The women are wearing beaded halter-tops that barely cover their chests complemented by colorful short skirts.
 There are five or six wide-eyed children frolicking on the bank.

 Our guide, 27 years young with a daughter and wife, knows jungle warfare all too well.
 While trekking he describes survival techniques taught to American soldiers before they went overseas to fight in Vietnam.
 Many Embera kept wounded or stranded soldiers alive when they jumped into the jungles here.

-The circling mosquitoes don’t bother our guide but they’re notorious – so make sure your wearing bug repellant.
+The circling mosquitoes don’t bother our guide but they’re notorious – so make sure you’re wearing bug repellant.

 The sweltering tropical sun works up our appetites.
-Back where we started, several women are preparing dinner in thatch-roofed huts elevated 10 feet above ground.
-This protects them from preying animals, insects and the rain.
+Back where we started, several women are preparing dinner in thatch-roofed huts elevated 10 feet above the ground.
+This protects them from preying on animals, insects, and the rain.

 The women prepare fresh tilapia with fried plantains on banana leaf plates.
 Delicious.